Public transport: Environmental

 Using public transportation can result in a reduction of an individual's carbon footprint.
 A single person, 20 mi round trip by car can be replaced using public transportation and result in a net CO2 emissions reduction of 4800 lb per year.
 Using public transportation saves CO2 emissions in more ways than simply travel as public transportation can help to alleviate traffic congestion as well as promote more efficient land use.
 When all three of these are considered, it is estimated that 37 million metric tons of CO2 will be saved annually.
 Another study claims that using public transit instead of private in the U.S. in 2005 would have reduced CO2 emissions by 3.9 million metric tons and that the resulting traffic congestion reduction accounts for an additional 3.0 million metric tons of CO2 saved.
 This is a total savings of about 6.9 million metric tons per year given the 2005 values.

 In order to compare energy impact of public transportation to private transportation, the amount of energy per passenger mile must be calculated.
 The reason that comparing the energy expenditure per person is necessary is to normalize the data for easy comparison.
 Here, the units are in per 100 p-km (read as person kilometer or passenger kilometer).
 In terms of energy consumption, public transportation is better than individual transport in a personal vehicle.
 In England, bus and rail are popular methods of public transportation, especially in London.
 Rail provides rapid movement into and out of the city of London while busing helps to provide transport within the city itself.
 As of 2006–2007, the total energy cost of London's trains was 15 kWh per 100 p-km, about 5 times better than a personal car.

-For busing in London, it was 32 kWh per 100 p-km, or about 2.5 times that of a personal car.
+For busing in London, it was 32 kWh per 100 p-km, or about 2.5 times less than that of a personal car.
 This includes lighting, depots, inefficiencies due to capacity (i.e., the train or bus may not be operating at full capacity at all times), and other inefficiencies.
 Efficiencies of transport in Japan in 1999 were 68 kWh per 100 p-km for a personal car, 19 kWh per 100 p-km for a bus, 6 kWh per 100 p-km for rail, 51 kWh per 100 p-km for air, and 57 kWh per 100 p-km for sea.
 These numbers from either country can be used in energy comparison calculations or life-cycle assessment calculations.

 Public transportation also provides an arena to test environmentally friendly fuel alternatives, such as hydrogen-powered vehicles.
 Swapping out materials to create lighter public transportation vehicles with the same or better performance will increase environmental friendliness of public transportation vehicles while maintaining current standards or improving them.
-Informing the public about the positive environmental effects of using public transportation in addition to pointing out the potential economic benefit is an important first step towards making a difference.